jgaryi/JaquelineGarciaYi-HW1/README.md

 # JaquelineGarciaYi-HW1

-**Homework 1 for E115**: Creating a Docker Container for Data Science
+**Homework 1 for E115: Creating a Docker Container for Data Science**

 **Instructions**